nathan-gardner/SECON2023Robot/Documentation/Prototype Substitution/PrototypeSubstitutionRequest.md

 ## 3. Prototype Chassis
 - Substitute the built proto-chassis for pedestal storage minimally functional expectation
   - Proximity sensor for pedestal storage has not come in yet

+## 4. Consumption
+- Substitute consumption for duck storage servo operation
+  - Consumption will have motor and spokes connected.
+The consumption subsystem will be ready for experimentation and fully operational.
+  - The servos have not come in yet for duck storage, but the solenoid has and is functional